 Hobbits Ridge is an awesome bouldering spot out in Dillon (30 minutes from downtown Parry Sound).
 Every route was cleaned 2019/04 and the area is ready to climb!
 If you need to clean any of the routes DO NOT USE a wire brush on small holds, as this makes the climbs harder than they need to be.
 There are not enough climbs here for a full day, but only 3.5 minutes away there are 6 boulder problems at The Eavestrough https://ontarioadventurer.ca/eavestrough/.
 4 minutes away, Brooks Landing https://ontarioadventurer.ca/brooks-landing/ has 4 boulder problems.
 10 minutes away, Venison Valley https://ontarioadventurer.ca/venison-valley/ has 14 much tougher boulder problems.

 - “That still only counts as one!”
 V2 (3 meters tall) Start on the big bulge the size of Gimli’s head then traverse right to a big throw upwards.
-This is the best V2 boulder problem I have ever climbed!
+This is a phenomenal V2 boulder problem!
 Here is a video of the beta: https://www.youtube.com/watch?v=xJ4kOfd6KgI

 - Elven Rope VB- (7 meters tall) Frodo was blinded but could still use the Elven Rope.
 This is a very easy route.